LUCodeTeam/apco-docs/docs/index.md

 <img src="CMD example 1.png" width=200>

-Type the Jekyll webserver command: bundle exec Jekyll serve.
+Type the Jekyll webserver command: 'bundle exec Jekyll serve'

 If everything is configured correctly on the PC and the local ‘apco-docs’ repository is OK, something like the following should appear after the command:

 <img src="CMD example 2.png" width=400>